pebble-hacks/cordova-plugin-pebblekit/README.md

 __Arguments__

-* `uuid` - The UUID of the pebble app in which to be receiving messages from
+* `uuid` - The UUID of the pebble app in which to be receiving messages from.
-* `successCallback` - A callback which is called when a new app message is received from the application with the given `uuid`
+* `successCallback` - A callback which is called when a new app message is received from the application with the given `uuid`.
-* `errorCallback` - *Optional* A callback which is called if an error has occurred
+* `errorCallback` - *Optional* A callback which is called if an error has occurred.
 * `keepAlive` - *Optional* set to `true` to keep the receiver alive after the phone app has gone to in to the background.
-(See [here](#keepalive) for more detail)
+(See [here](#keepalive) for more detail).

 __note__ - Acking and Nacking the message is taken care of for you.
 If sending data, the base64 representation will be received on the JS side.